nye17/javelin/README.rst

    Fig. 2: True light curves of loopdeeloop (from top to bottom: the Zing emission line, the Ylem emission line, and the continuum).

-In practice, what we could observe are down-sampled versions of the true light curves, sometimes with seasonal gaps because of the conflict with our Sun's schedule, as shown by Fig. 3.
+In practice, what we could observe are down-sampled and noisy versions of the true light curves, sometimes with seasonal gaps because of the conflict with our Sun's schedule, as shown by Fig. 3.